Angela Nikolakakos, LLM – Chair

 Edmonton, Alberta

 Tom was an assurance partner with RSM Canada LLP, an international public accounting firm from which he retired in August of 2021.
-He has extensive experience with not-for profit organizations, particularly in governance and risk management, where, over a forty-three year period, he served on boards or as the auditor or financial advisor.
+He has extensive experience with not-for profit organizations, particularly in governance and risk management, where, over a forty-three-year period, he served on boards or as the auditor or financial advisor.
 He has served on numerous task forces and ad hoc committees with CPA Alberta that reviewed and commented on proposed changes to the accounting and auditing standards in Canada.

-Most recently, he completed a term on the Private Enterprises Advisory Committee of CPA Canada.
 Tom is a long-time resident of Edmonton, Alberta where he lives with his wife, three adult children and six grandchildren.
 Tom was born in Ottawa, Ontario.
 He is a very proud Canadian and is also proud of his Chinese heritage.

 David Kerr, C.Dir – Director